KhronosGroup/VulkanSC-Loader/BUILD.md

 Then change working directory to the "build-qnx" in this project and type "make".
 It will build the ICD loader for all CPU targets supported by QNX.

+## Building Vulkan SC Loader

+Commands for building the Vulkan SC version of the tools are similar to the instructions in the sections above with a few minor differences:

+1) When running `update_deps.py` and/or `generate_source.py`, the option `--api vulkansc` should be specified.
+2) When running `cmake` configuration, the option `-DVULKANSC=ON` should be passed in.

 ## Cross Compilation